 The chance that a flood in any one year will equal or exceed a particular height is referred to as its probable frequency.
 Large floods occur less frequently than small floods.
 Although considerable research has been applied to the subject, no universally accepted statistical procedure has been developed for calculating frequency.
-The view that floods occur in cycles has often been put forward but so far no statistical evidence has been produced to support it.
+The view that floods occur in cycles has often been put forward but so from earlistical evidence has been produced to support it. far no statistical evidence has been produced to support flood p describe of floor created levees v the floo The pro the 197 at the I of buil recent The su also cu of the I